Cyclopaedia Chapter Sixteen: An Inquiry

 "Are you speaking of a particular investigation?"
 Konrad asked.

 The Garde replied, "Why yes...
 I have one in mind, yes.
-You may even be familiar with it.
+You might be familiar with it.
 The case involving a missing scientist from a notable laboratory.
-Since you still seem to travel in Inspector circles, you may even know the Inspectors on the case.
+Since you still seem to travel in Inspector circles, you probably know the Inspectors on the case.
 Young.
 Bright.
 Devoted.
 A paired couple—I hear that's very sought after these days, two heads are better than one they say.
 I just want to help them out, really, by saving them some time."

 "You disposed of the scientist?
 You had him disappeared?"